-We performed user testing for a photography business, keen to find out what issues visiting had with their site to make it easier for them to engage.
+Captcha is a local photography business, keen to find out what issues visiting had with their site to make it easier for them to engage.

 Users also unearthed two unique selling points that the client didn't know they had!
 This demonstrates one benefit of in-person testing over automated methods and revealed much about users' thought processes and motivations behind their buying behaviour.